Early access — opening soon

 Phase 4

-Compound semiconductors for photonics, RF and power devices.
-Photo-assisted etch detection for GaAs, InP and GaN: light exposure can increase etch rates 5 to 50 times and is flagged explicitly.
-Refractory metals for gate and diffusion barrier layers.
+Compound semiconductors for photonics, RF and power devices, plus refractory metals and copper for interconnect and MEMS applications.
+All materials are now available in early access.
+Photo-assisted etch detection is active for GaAs, InP, InGaP and GaN: light exposure can increase etch rates 5 to 50 times and requires explicit user confirmation.

 Phase 5

-Advanced materials SiC, Cu, AlGaAs, InGaAs, ITO, resists
+Advanced materials SiC, AlGaAs, InGaAs, InGaAsP, ITO, resists

-Wide-bandgap semiconductors, diffusion barriers, quaternary III/V alloys, transparent conductive oxides and polymer resists.
+Wide-bandgap semiconductors, quaternary III/V alloys, transparent conductive oxides and polymer resists.
 Completes the full wet-etch material stack encountered in compound semiconductor and advanced MEMS processes.

 What to expect